nikolaikanev/markdown-cv/index.md

 __[Padawan Academy](https://github.com/mihaildono/padawan-project){:target="_blank" rel="noopener"}__

 An open-source course about the JavaScript basics.
 Learning about syntax, creating functions, variables, parameters, if/else, and others.
-Most importently, learning to think like a developer.
+Most importantly, learning to think like a developer.

 ### Front-End (HTML, CSS)

 __[SoftUni](https://about.softuni.bg/){:target="_blank" rel="noopener"}__

-Learn to build css shapes, navigation bars, flexbox and others.
+Learn to build CSS shapes, navigation bars, flexbox and others.

 ### The Art of Landing Page Creation